NethermindEth/sedge/README.md

 The setup is currently designed to start all three nodes required to run a full local validator (execution, consensus and validator node).
 Soon, Sedge will let you connect to a public or remote node for the execution and consensus layers.
 Once the consensus node is synced, a validator node will be executed automatically.
 We suggest that you make use of the initial time taken to sync to prepare the keystore file and make the deposit for your staked ether.

 If you are familiar with `docker`, `docker compose`, and the validator setup, then you can use Sedge to generate a base docker-compose script with the recommended settings, stop Sedge instead of letting it execute the script, and then edit the script as much as you want.
-Is a lot more easier than doing everything from scratch!
+It is a lot more easier than doing everything from scratch!

 > Although Sedge supports several clients, **is still on beta**.
 Some settings may not work because -at least on the testnets- the clients are constantly evolving.
-Please let us know any issues you encounter!
+Please let us know about any issues you encounter!

 ### **Disclaimer**

 While Sedge assists in installing the validator, it is not designed to register or maintain it.
 Users are solely responsible for ensuring that they monitor and maintain the validator as required, so that they do not incur penalties and/or financial losses.
 This includes promptly updating the tool to ensure the latest stable releases of clients are used.

 Users acknowledge that no warranty is being made of a successful installation.
-Sedge is a tool and ultimately depends on you to use it correctly and following all the best practice guidance, as found in this README and documentation.
+Sedge is a tool and it ultimately depends on you to use it correctly and follow all the best practice guidance, as found in this README and documentation.

 ## Supported networks and clients